 Would I Recommend It?

-Have you read The Border Lord’s Bride?
+Have you read Snowed in with the Cowboy?
 Let me know your thoughts on this book in the comments!